Kai Bae Beach Tourist Guide

 Opposite, a far better choice for an evening meal is the small ‘Chez David‘ – run by a guy called David.
 Only a small menu, but some very good quality Belgian and European food plus a large selection of imported beers.
 Try the all you can eat mussels.
 Delicious.
 And also a deli section with all the cold cuts and cheeses you need to make a sandwich every bit as good as the one you make at home.

 Poolside at Coral Resort is where you’ll find another new eatery – Salt bistro and bar, which does Thai and Western dishes with a hipster touch.
-The place to go if you’re hankering for a a Quinoa Salad.
+The place to go if you’re hankering for an artisan burger or Quinoa Salad.

 There are still a few small roadside bars in the village.
 But this isn’t really a beer bar type of area, there aren’t enough handsome single guys in need of a wallet lightening, ego massage staying in Kai Bae to make it an area that will disappear under the weight of neon bar signs.